-Within the context of the Digital Single Market, the European Commission pursues a strategy of harmonisation of the European ICT industry through funding of joint research and innovation and its public procurement of ICT.
+Within the context of the Digital Single Market, the European Commission pursues a strategy of harmonisation of the European ICT industry through funding of joint research and innovation and its public procurement of ICT, sometimes leading to what are formally called "European Standards".

 The EC does not have many enforcement/regulatory tools for standards development.
-The Public Procurement Directive 2014/24/EU provides rules for what and how standards are used.
-Article 42 of the Directive is important.
+The Public Procurement Directive 2014/24/EU provides rules for what and how standards are used (see Article 42).
 The EC can only use European standards or national (Member State) standards.